 Inside of any given living organism are cells that have a high degree of chemical complexity and microscopic organization.
-Their intricate internal structures have characteristic sequences of subunits, arranged to produce, for example, proteins with unique three-dimensional structures.
-Each of these unique proteins is highly specific for what types of molecules it will bind and interact with.
+Their intricate internal structures have predetermined sequences of subunits, arranged to produce, for example, proteins with unique three-dimensional structures.
+Each of these unique proteins is highly specific for what types of molecules it will bind to and interact with.

 Living organisms also have systems for extracting energy from the environment, as well as transforming that energy into a usable form.
 They possess capabilities to replicate their genetic information and reproduce components of the cell, as well as the capacity to precisely regulate the interactions between those components.

-On the microscopic scale, a biochemist sees a collection of molecules carrying out a program, whose result is both program reproduction as well as the self-perpetuation of that collection of individual molecules.
-In short, the biochemist sees life.
+This sophistication applies to the macroscopic structure, for example, the heart, but also applies to microscopic structures and individual chemical compounds throughout the organism.
+On the microscopic scale, there is a collection of molecules carrying out a program, whose result is both program reproduction as well as the self-perpetuation of that collection of individual molecules.

-History, Philosophical & Technological Improvement
+History, Philosophical, and Technological Improvement